Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Methods

-We model the mass and spin of a merger remnant using the fitting formulas in \cite{jimenez-forteza2017} (for quasi-circular non-precessing mergers, see also \citealt{rezzolla2008,hofmann2016,arcasedda2020}).
+We model the mass and spin of merger remnants using the fitting formulas in \cite{jimenez-forteza2017} for quasi-circular non-precessing mergers (see also \cite{rezzolla2008,hofmann2016,arcasedda2020}).
 The final mass is $\approx{}0.95$ the total mass of the two merging BHs, while the final spin magnitude clusters around $a_{\rm f}\approx{}0.75$.

-If the merger remnant is retained, we assume that it eventually pairs with another BH.
+If the merger remnant is retained, it eventually pairs up with another BH.
 The mass of the companion is selected in two different ways.
-To account for the fact that the secondary BH might be either a 1g or a $N$th generation object, with $N>1$, we uniformly draw the mass of the secondary $m_2$ between $m_{\rm MIN}=3$ M$_\odot$ and $m_{\rm MAX}=m_1$ (fiducial model).
-This assumption favors $Ng-Ng$ mergers with respect to $Ng-1g$ mergers.
-To account for cases in which the primary is a $N$th generation merger (with $N>1$) and the secondary is always a first generation BH, we draw the mass of the secondary from the population-synthesis catalogs of 1g BHs (model SMALL\_M2).
+To account for the fact that the secondary component might be either a 1g or a $N$g object with $N>1$, we uniformly draw the mass of the secondary BH, $m_2$, between $m_{\rm MIN}=3$ M$_\odot$ and $m_{\rm MAX}=m_1$ (fiducial model).
+This assumption favors $N$g$-N$g mergers with respect to $N$g$-1$g mergers.
+To account for cases in which the primary component is a $N$g merger (with $N>1$) and the secondary component is a 1g BH, we draw the mass of the secondary BH from the population-synthesis catalogs of 1g BHs (model SMALL\_M2).

-The spins of the secondary are randomly drawn from a Maxwellian distribution with default one-dimensional root-mean square $\sigma_a=0.2$.
+The spins of secondary BHs are randomly drawn from a Maxwellian distribution with default one-dimensional root-mean square $\sigma_a=0.2$.
 In the LOW\_SPIN (HIGH\_SPIN) case, $\sigma{}_a=0.01$ (0.4).
-The spin vectors of both the primary and the secondary are isotropically distributed over a sphere.
-This is a simplification, because we do not distinguish whether the secondary is a $N$g or a 1g BH.
+This is a simplification, because we do not distinguish whether the secondary component is a $N$g or a 1g BH.
+The spin vectors of both the primary and secondary BH are isotropically distributed over a sphere.